 “No, sir, I’m singin a church hymn,” the man answered.
 “Hoom am I speaking to?”

 Powell Kenzie has wandered, living the life of a vagabond, since his discharge from the army.
 The year is 1948.
-He finds himself in a small town, by watchman Lloyd Guy given temporary berth in the remains of the Drybrook works.
-On the hill opposite the highway that divides these, is the empty Drybrook house.
-Powell, taken with an urge to settle, conceives a plan to prove his usefulness.
-He meets Heinz Rohdl, an immigrant chemist, a man seemingly insane.
+He finds himself in a small New England town, by watchman Lloyd Guy given temporary shelter in the remains of the Drybrook works.
+On the hill opposite sits the family’s empty house.
+Taken with an urge to settle, Powell conceives a plan to prove his usefulness.
+He meets Heinz Rohdl, a man seemingly insane.
 Then a visitor named Summers arrives to tell a ghost story.

 The walls that remained almost sheltered like a roof, when the wind pitched up and drove the rain.
 They were edged in dust; dust sifted with charred splinters and shards of glass.
 It was dry on this lee side.
 The rest was mud.
 Powell’s shoes were caked with the worst mired there, clotted pebbles throwing him off-balance.
 He remembered this, how it felt.
 Only then he’d had army boots to snug round his ankles.
 Wet socks were misery.